nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all tutees.
-2. System shows all tutees.
+2. System informs user that it shows all tutees.

     Use case ends.